zytedata/python-zyte-api/docs/use/api.rst

     up to 3 times. :ref:`Permanent download errors
     <zapi-permanent-download-errors>` also count towards this retry limit.

--   Retries permanent download errors once per request.
+-   Retries permanent download errors once.

 -   Retries network errors until they have happened for 15 minutes straight.